Research Projects

 Title: Defining Mechanisms of MICAL2-dependent Pancreatic Cancer Cell Migration

-This project proposes to identify novel therapeutic strategies to improve outcomes for pancreatic ductal adenocarcinoma (PDAC) patients, especially Black and Hispanic patients, who have lower rates of PDAC resection and experience higher rates of morbidity and mortality compared to Non-Hispanic White patients.
-Investigators will be testing the overarching hypothesis that expression of the microtubule associated monooxygenase, calponin and LIM domain containing 2 (MICAL2) gene promotes pancreatic cancer invasion and metastasis by cell autonomous and non-cell autonomous mechanisms.
+This project proposes to identify novel therapeutic strategies to improve outcomes for pancreatic ductal adenocarcinoma (PDAC) patients.
+Investigators are testing the overarching hypothesis that expression of the microtubule associated monooxygenase, calponin and LIM domain containing 2 (MICAL2) gene promotes pancreatic cancer invasion and metastasis by cell autonomous and non-cell autonomous mechanisms.

 Timeline: September 2023 – August 2026